AI-Edu-ITS/its-ml-playground/section1/section_1.md

 ## 📁 Dataset Explanation

+There are 2 datasets used in this repository namely **World Happiness Report Dataset (for classification)** and **Shop Customer Data (for clustering)**:

-This repository uses World Happiness Report Dataset from [Kaggle Website](https://www.kaggle.com/datasets/unsdsn/world-happiness?resource=download&select=2016.csv).
-This dataset contains 13 columns to described the world happiness report based on several parameters.
+- This repository uses World Happiness Report Dataset from [Kaggle Website Classification](https://www.kaggle.com/datasets/unsdsn/world-happiness?resource=download&select=2016.csv).
+This dataset contains 13 columns to described the world happiness report based on several parameters for 157 rows.
+- This repository also uses Shop Customer Dataset from [Kaggle Website Clustering](https://www.kaggle.com/datasets/datascientistanna/customers-dataset).
+This dataset contains 8 columns to describe customer data who visits the shop with 2000 rows in total.

 ## 📚 Libraries Used in This Repository